 Their descriptions are very similar to those attributed to ancient Egyptian legends of gods and goddesses as well as those Sumerian.

-Robert Temple, author of “The Sirius Mystery”, randomly come across some research describing this people, bringing some of their beliefs; was thus able to read that The Dogon often refer to the beings come from heaven, more precisely from the star Sirius, that these same beings, called Nommo, had the fish’s body (it repeats the mystery of Oannes), and brought the rudiments of civilization on earth about three thousand years ago.
-Refering to the alleged knowledge of Sirius, there is the description of a star practically invisible to the naked eye and very difficult to observe even with the help of a telescope, so that none existed pictures before 1970.
+Robert Temple, author of “The Sirius Mystery”, accidentally comes across some research describing this people, reporting part of their beliefs; he was thus able to read that the Dogon often refer to beings who came from the sky, more precisely from the star Sirius, that these same beings, called Nommo, had the body of fish (the mystery of Oannes is re-proposed), and that they brought the first rudiments of civilization on earth about three thousand years ago.
+Returning to the alleged knowledge of Sirius, there is the description of a star practically invisible to the naked eye and very difficult to observe even with the help of a telescope, so much so that there were no photographs of it before 1970.

 The Dogon claim that such knowledge (revealed some French anthropologists in the 1930s and 1940s) had been taught by their visitors from another star system.
 The star they describe is known to astronomers as Sirius B, while the Dogon Po Tolo.

 Its existence was suspected for the first time by Western astronomers in 1844, when they were noticed some irregularities in the motion of the star Sirius, the brilliant “Dog Star” in the constellation Canis Major.
 To explain these anomalous, it was assumed that Sirius was influenced by the gravitational pull of an invisible star, and in 1862, after many observations, he finally revealed the presence of a faint companion.